Bitotetpk20/LocalServerDrop/README.md

 # LocalServerDrop

 A cross-platform Electron desktop application for local file sharing with a built-in web server.
-Share files effortlessly across your local network with a modern, intuitive interface.
+Share files effortlessly across your local network with a modern, intuitiv## Configuration

+- The server runs on ## Troubleshooting

+> [!TIP]
+> **Common Issues and Solutions:**
+>
+> **403 Forbidden on delete:**
+> - The admin token likely doesn't match.
+Restart the Electron app and try the delete again from within the app UI.
+> - If testing manually, ensure you're sending the correct `X-Admin-Token` for the current session.
+>
+> **CSS not applying after clone:**
+> - Run `npm run buildcss` to generate `renderer/css/output.css` (it is not tracked in git).00 by default.
+To change this today you need to edit `PORT` in `backend/server.js` and update hardcoded references where applicable.
+- Binding host can be configured via environment variable:
+   - `LSD_BIND_HOST` (default: `127.0.0.1`)
+- Admin token is managed automatically by the Electron app:
+   - `LSD_ADMIN_TOKEN` is set by the Electron main process per run.
+You typically do not need to set this manually unless you're driving the server outside the app.

+> [!NOTE]
+> Keeping the binding host on `127.0.0.1` restricts access to the local machine only.
+Change `LSD_BIND_HOST` to `0.0.0.0` to allow network access.ace.

-## 🎯 What is LocalServerDrop?
+## What is LocalServerDrop?

 LocalServerDrop combines the convenience of a desktop application with the accessibility of a web server to create a seamless file-sharing solution.
 Upload files through the desktop app or web interface, and share them instantly across your local network.
 Perfect for quick file transfers between devices without cloud dependencies or complex setup.

-## 🚀 Why Use LocalServerDrop?
+## Why Use LocalServerDrop?

 - **Privacy First**: No cloud services, everything stays on your network
 - **Simple Setup**: No configuration required, works out of the box